ramboxapp/community-edition/README.md

 Sessions will persist using the [partition:persist](https://electronjs.org/docs/api/webview-tag#partition) attribute for Webviews.
 So every time you open Rambox, your sessions will keep alive until you remove the service.

-Sync feature use [Auth0](https://auth0.com/) for Single Sign On & Token Based Authentication and to store the services that user is using (and the configuration for each service).
-You are always welcome to check the code! ;)
+~~Sync feature use [Auth0](https://auth0.com/) for Single Sign On & Token Based Authentication and to store the services that user is using (and the configuration for each service).
+You are always welcome to check the code! ;)~~

+Auth0 is disabled pending name change and rewrite of the functionality to best preserve your security and functionality.

 ## Donations
 Keep in mind, I'm not pushing this.
 I'll do my best regardless.